themefic/before-after-wordpress/README.md

 ## How It works

 👉 To get a better understanding how this actually works, I encourage you to check [our YouTube video](https://www.youtube.com/watch?v=ElgxbyPYH6Y/).

-With this Before and After WordPress plugin, You can showcase your before and after work by comparing two before and after images.

 ---